BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-05-11-final-project.markdown

 No surprises ahead: *Confused* dominates the scene, peaking in 2008 and again in 2012 — it seems most people walk away from a sighting feeling more **baffled** than anything else.
 Meanwhile, *Sad* keeps a **low but steady** profile, never making waves but always present.

-Some drama unfolds between *Surprised* and *Curious*: the first takes the lead in 2018, only to be overtaken again by the second in 2020 — maybe reflecting a subtle change in how people **frame their encounters**.
+Some drama unfolds between *Surprised* and *Curious*: the first takes the lead in 2018, only to be overtaken again by the second in 2020, maybe reflecting a subtle change in how people **frame their encounters**.

 That being said, *Curious* best friend is arguably *Scared* as they move most of the time in **lockstep**, almost mirroring each other over time.
 Though neither steals the show to the other, their similarity suggests these emotions might be as likely to happen as the other, never deviating too much.

 ### Will we ever get accustomed to *them*?

 We know (or do we?) that seeing a UFO can be quite the **unsettling** experience.
 We've been proven to be increasingly brave by the previous plots, so we asked ourselves: will the *Scared* trend ever come to an end?
-To get an answer, we put our skills to work and *automagically* trained a model using the past data — pushing it forward in time to see where things might be headed.
+To get an answer, we put our skills to work and *automagically* trained a model using the past data, pushing it forward in time to see where things might be headed.

 ![Scared emotion projection over Years]({{ site.baseurl }}/assets/images/fp_scared_years_projection.png){:.centered}

 Yes, it's a long timespan.
 But as you can see by fitted curve, it suggests that the frightening effect of sightings might fade away by **2040**!.
-That’s a spark of hope — we’ll keep you posted when we get there.
+That’s a spark of hope, we’ll keep you posted when we get there.

 ### Carpe diem